Listen back to our Weekly MCB Community Briefings Calls here.

 Sadly the number of deaths in the community due to COVID-19 is increasingly rapidly.
 Inna Lillahi Wa Inna Illayhi Rajioon (To Allah we belong, and to Him we will return).
 Our thoughts and prayers must be with the deceased and their families, who due to restrictions on visiting, will be unable to be with their loved ones during their final hours (although please do check local restrictions).

-Read dedicated FAQs on burial/funeral arrangements here.
+Visit this dedicated MCB burial resources page for more information and FAQs.
 Due to potential differences in jurisprudence opinions, we strongly recommend consulting with your local Imam, scholar or funeral directors for specific advice

 The charity Muslim Hands has also set-up a helpline for Muslim Burial issues (Call 0115 970 3332, Monday to Sunday, from 9AM to 4PM)